Mini Media Reviews

 It's so different from any other movie I've watched with how it uses the live-action setting to make the over the top shenanigans thrive in their ridiculousness without relying on a bunch of 3D CG to compensate.
 In a way Scott Pilgrim was perfect for this because it was always just about some really normal and lame ass people whose lives are heightened by these out of nowhere moments video game logic.
 I think it gets at that dissonance within the story that makes it so funny and gripping in a way that, yeah, you can't do with a cartoon, but also it took a lot of strong artistic direction to not lose anything in translation to live-action.

 This might be one of my favorite live-action films ever for that now.
-I just love every fucking thig about it - the characters, the humor, the story, the vibes.
+I just love every fucking thing about it - the characters, the humor, the story, the vibes.
 If I were ever forced to make my own live-action anything I would want it to be pulling this sorta shit.

 3D Workers Island (2024)